 The number of commissioners depends on the population of the municipality.
 Municipalities with a population of fewer than 12,000 people have commissions with three members while those with over 12,000 have five members.
 Citizenship and residency requirements were deleted from the statute in 1980.
-The "mayor" of the board is elected at the first meeting by the members of the board.
+The "mayor" of the board is elected at the first meeting from the members of the board.

 A municipality with three commissioners may add an additional two commissioners if the voters elect to make such a change.
-Before the proposal can appear on the ballot in an election, a petition must be submitted containing the signatures of at least fifteen percent of the number of votes cast at the last election in which all members of the General Assembly were elected.
-The
+Before the proposal can appear on the ballot in an election, a petition must be submitted containing the signatures of at least 15 percent of the number of votes cast at the last election in which all members of the General Assembly were elected.
+The ballot to change the number of commissioners must include a statement of the issue to be voted on.
+Voters then must use either a cross or a plus sign before the "Yes" or "No" printed on the ballot to indicate their approval or disapproval of the measure.
+A majority vote of qualified electors is necessary for the proposed ordinance to become "valid and binding" on the municipality.
+A "vote of the